-Now, let’s explore how to calm down from an anxiety attack using neuroscience techniques.
+Now, let’s examine how to calm down from an anxiety attack using practical neuroscience tools.

-Recognizing an Anxiety Attack: Key Signs & Symptoms
+Recognizing an Anxiety Attack: Key Signs and Symptoms

 Physical Symptoms of an Anxiety Attack